How to Build an Online Community

 With almost 100 percent of customers reading reviews before making a purchasing decision, what others say about you matters.
 A review or testimonial isn’t the same as an online community, but it’s close.

-Why would people continually engage, and positively at that, if the community was a bad atmosphere?
-The high levels of trust others in the community have for you and your products will inspire more sales of your online course.
+Why would people continually engage, and positively at that, if the community was in a bad atmosphere?
+The high levels of trust others in the community have for you and your products will inspire more sales of your online course or other goods.

 Although not the primary benefit of online communities, they can sometimes be a stand-in for your customer support team.
 Customers will undoubtedly have questions about how to use or do this and that, and more experienced members can answer.

-This saves the customer service team from a pointless call, freeing up their time to handle more complex requests.
+This saves your customer service team from having to dedicate their time to answering menial questions so they can, handle more complex requests.

 Tips for Keeping Your Online Community Thriving

 Once you’ve built your community, you can’t take a hands-off approach to its future.
-You should be as involved as anyone, overseeing and participating when you can.
+You should be as involved as anyone, perhaps even more so, overseeing and participating when you can.
 That’s how you build an online community with staying power.

 These pointers will help you in your efforts of online community building and maintenance.

 A community is a fun side hobby, so no one wants there to be too many rules.
+That can hinder participation if it seems like too much of a job.
 At the same time, the community can’t be devoid of rules, as that’s how chaos reigns.
+You need to find a good middle ground.

-Introduce a brief code of conduct or community guidelines, and sticky the post so everyone can see it.
+Introduce a brief code of conduct or community guidelines, and then sticky the post at the top of the forum so everyone can see it.
 Redirect new members to the rules and mention them to long-time members when necessary.

-You might consider a three-strike system before kicking someone out of the community according to the rules of your community guidelines, or you could create your own violation system.
-Whatever your choice, you can’t let someone run roughshod over the community you built.
+You might consider a three-strike system before kicking someone out of the group according to the rules of your community guidelines, or you could create your own violation system.
+Whatever your choice, remember that you can’t let someone run roughshod over the community you built.

-Removing a negative presence from the community will do more for it in the long run.
+Removing a negative presence from the community will do more for it in the long run, even if it's a tough call.

-A moderator or mod’s job is to patrol online communities, look for rule violations, and keep the peace.
+A moderator or mod’s job is to patrol the online community, look for rule violations, and keep the peace.
 It’s an important job, but one someone does out of the goodness of their heart, as mod positions are unpaid.

-You should dole out modding responsibilities to a team of trusted members, at least two or three.
+You should dole out modding responsibilities to a team of trusted members, at least two or three to start.
 Although the mods might not have much to do when the community first gets off the ground, as it gains traction, that will change.

 In fact, depending on the size of your community at that time, you might decide to add more mods!